lstent/Comp330-CPD/README.md

 ## Week 2

 Introduced to Javascript don't really understand it but I will wait for the next lesson to see if it helps.
 Learnt about the 6502 and shown the wiki we need to start adding too, I will add 200 words on a different topic within the wiki everyday until its due.
-Started thinkiing of a research topic, maybe something to do with choices in digital games.
+Started thinking of a research topic, maybe something to do with choices in digital games.

 ## Week 3